bio-tools/biotoolsDocs/IFB_tools.rst

 ..
 Important::
-    *bio.tools* requires at least the name, desription and homepage URL of a tool are specified.
+    *bio.tools* mandates at least the tool name, description and homepage URL.
 These are marked with a red asterix |asterix| in the registration interface, and must be given before a new entry can be created.
-The IFB catalogue mandates more information (see sections below).
+More information is required for the IFB catalogue (see sections below).

 Summary